 How it should be

-In this blog post I can provide you with more and more various cases, but I’d like to make a conclusion from all of the above: harmony is achieved when all mechanisms of the project are working together and help each other to fix their and other people’s mistakes.
-Understanding client will be nothing but happy because of the speed and efficiency of problem-solving, as every side of the mechanism follow and consider wishes, recommendations and instructions provided by other side (-s).
+In this blog post, I can provide you with more and more various cases, but I’d like to make a conclusion from all of the above: harmony is achieved when all mechanisms of the project are working together and helping each other to fix their and other people’s mistakes.
+Understanding client will be nothing but happy because of the speed and efficiency of problem-solving, as every side of the mechanism follows and consider wishes, recommendations, and instructions provided by another side (-s).
 And he will also be happy that developers team and DevOps team are happy to work together and deliver something outstanding and cool!

 Let’s get along!
 Mutual understanding leads only to positive results!